 Acquiring the character needed to thrive in a diverse and ever-evolving society, these young visionaries want to make a difference, so we champion their capacity to effect real change.
-By the time eighth graders walk across the stage to receive their diplomas, they have not only acquired the academic skills necessary to take on the challenges of any high school, they are proud to have already made the world a better place.
+By the time eighth graders walk across the stage to receive their diplomas, they have not only acquired the academic skills necessary to take on the challenges of any high school, but they are also determined to make the world a better, more equitable place.

 Each facet of our program is specifically designed with middle school brains in mind.
 The interdisciplinary curriculum encourages students to adopt the adaptable, entrepreneurial spirit required to embrace the challenges of a rapidly evolving world.
 Students practice key communication skills by developing strong interpersonal relationships and mastering purposefully selected technology tools, allowing them to become self-directed learners who exercise critical reasoning.